eric-d-setter/EasyLogger/README.md

 Examples: `log() - logWithLocation() - logBreadcrumbs()` `logWarn() - logWarnWithLocation() - logWarnBreadcrumbs()` `logError() - logErrorWithLocation() - logErrorBreadcrumbs()`<br>

 There is also the ability to create custom log levels.
 Using the [`CustomLevel`](https://github.com/eric-d-setter/EasyLogger/blob/main/EasyLogger/src/com/easylogger/log/CustomLevel.java) class you define the `PrintStream` where the logs should be written (such as System.out and System.err) and the descriptor for the level (such as INFO, WARN, ERROR).
 After creating an instance of [`CustomLevel`](https://github.com/eric-d-setter/EasyLogger/blob/main/EasyLogger/src/com/easylogger/log/CustomLevel.java), you can pass the instance as the first parameter into the basic log methods (i.e. `log() - logWithLocation() - logBreadcrumbs()`).

-CURRENTLY WIP BUT WILL BE ADDING MORE FEATURES